Frequently Asked Questions

 Why should I be a course rep? (benefits - rewards, socials, employability, skills)

 Becoming a course rep is an act of public service to your cohort so you will be taking the first steps in doing something selfless and progressive.
 The skills and experience you will gain as an active course rep include problem-solving, using your initiative and imagination, honing your diplomatic and public speaking skills too.
-The opportunities to socialise and network within your school and the wider university will be beneficial in maximising your time at Salford and will hopefully develop your people skills.
+The opportunities to socialise and network within your faculty and the wider university will be beneficial in maximising your time at Salford and will hopefully develop your people skills.